nvnieuwk/nextflow-demo/execute_pipeline/README.md

 # Demo steps

-1. Install Nextflow in a fresh conda environment
+1. Install Nextflow in a fresh conda environment (unless you are using GitPod)

 ```bash
 mamba create -n nextflow-demo -c bioconda -c conda-forge nextflow